animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <td class="content"><div class="paragraph">
 <p>You can change the default namespace from <code>beans</code> to
 <code>gfe</code>.
 This is useful for XML configuration composed mainly
-of {data-store-name} components, as it avoids declaring the prefix.
+of GemFire components, as it avoids declaring the prefix.
 To do so, swap the namespace prefix declaration shown earlier, as the following example shows:</p>
 </div>